 One of the pillars of the NYU Steinhardt Teacher Residency is to help new educators establish a connection to the community in which they teach.
-Ayanna Taylor, clinical assistant professor of English education, and Heather Woodley, clinical assistant professor of TESOL, bilingual education, and foreign language education, are faculty members of the residency program.
+Ayanna Taylor, clinical assistant professor of English education, and Heather Woodley, co-director of NYU Teacher Residency; clinical assistant professor of TESOL, bilingual education, and foreign language education, are faculty members of the residency program.
 Both professors are leading advocates and practitioners of culturally-responsive, community-oriented education.

 Learn how Professor Taylor and Professor Woodley got into this work, why they are so passionate about it, and how they structured the teacher residency so NYU Steinhardt’s resident interns become knowledgeable and invested in building community within their schools.

 Q: You both bring a passion and commitment to building community in K-12 education.
 What experiences led you to focus on this work?

 Professor Woodley: It starts with my experience as an NYC public school teacher in the Bronx: my strongest teaching came out of community and family connections, so I’ve seen the impact it can make as a teacher.
 I also think about my own school experiences growing up and how my parents were either empowered or disempowered, and how that impacted me as a student.
 And then there’s the third layer of now being a public school parent.
 I’m thinking about how I can be involved in my son’s schooling, things I’d like to see happen as a parent, and how to identify ways to help teachers create space for families.

 Professor Taylor: I started my career in Paterson, NJ.
 There was a huge immigrant population, in addition to a large African American population.
 Having to figure out how to communicate with all of those parents – in multiple languages and cultures – was so very important.
 For the immigrant families especially, there was a lot of confidence in the school system and in the teachers.
 I felt a huge sense of responsibility because of that.